christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 ![](Images/scope_measure.png)

-- Try changing the duty cycle in code, and see how the shape on your oscilloscope changes.
+- Try changing the duty cycle in your code, and see how the shape on your oscilloscope changes.

 #### Question
 Are these measurements what you expect them to be?
 Does the duty cycle correspond with what you set it to?